mcrl/DeepLearningTrainingScripts/cudnn/Attention-RNN/README.md

-0. Dataset

-	Preprocessed wmt14/wmt17 dataset is already in './data/' directory.

-1. How to compile
+0. How to compile

 	make [all]

+1. Dataset

+	Preprocessed wmt17 dataset is already in './data/' directory.

 2. How to run